hirviid/react-redux-architecture/README.md

 ```

 ### redux-form
-[redux-form](http://redux-form.com/) helps reducing indeterminism caused by user input, by storing al inputs in the redux state.
+[redux-form](http://redux-form.com/) helps reducing indeterminism caused by user input, by storing all inputs in the redux state.

 ### react-redux-fetch
 Building a large application probably means having many, many interactions with a back-end service.
 Writing action types, actions, reducers, sagas etc for every interaction requires a lot of effort and boilerplate code. [react-redux-fetch](https://github.com/hirviid/react-redux-fetch) provides a good abstraction for this.